MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

   * Password contains at least one UPPERCASE character
   * Password contains at least one digit or special character

-## Addendum 2 Setting up CORP domain
+## Addendum 2 Setting up the CORP domain

 If you are just starting off with PAM, and want to setup a test environment, the script also allows configuration of a CORP Domain.
 After unzipping the compressed file to the $env:SYSTEMDRIVE\PAM folder, edit the PAMDeploymentConfig.xml adding the details of the CORP forest.
 Update the DNSName, NetbiosName, DC name, Database/Log Path, and Sysvol Path.
 The functional level should be at least Windows Server 2012 R2.